spatie/laravel-data/docs/as-a-data-transfer-object/collections.md

 }
 ```

-The reason for this will become clear in the next chapters because the package requires this for internal state
+Using `DataCollection`s is required for internal state management within the data object, which will become clear in the following chapters.
-management.

-## Creating `DataCollections`
+## Creating `DataCollection`s

 There are a few different ways to create a `DataCollection`: